 Psychological Diagnostic Evaluation

 We often use a comprehensive diagnostic evaluation to assess personality traits, cognitive functioning, and emotional well-being.
 This can be important for understanding individual strengths and challenges, making treatment recommendations, or designing career or social goals.
-These differ from mental health diagnostic assessments because the goal is to dig deeper and understand more qualitative measures and any diagnosis is less important.
+These differ from mental health diagnostic assessments because the goal is to dig deeper and understand more qualitative measures, and any diagnosis is less important.

-Occupational Diagnostic Assessments
+Occupational Diagnostic Assessment

 We conduct diagnostic evaluations to assess an individual’s physical, cognitive, or sensory abilities to determine their capacity to perform specific tasks or functions in daily life or work.
 Similarly, we conduct these evaluations to help individuals identify their strengths, interests, and aptitudes, guiding them toward suitable career choices.
 Occupational assessments can be helpful in executive coaching.